fadwen/fadwen.github.io/README.md

 - Az
 - ExchangeOnlineManagement
 - Microsoft.Graph and Microsoft.Graph.Beta
   - This is an SDK so expect some different powershell inputs, using this you are dev-lite.
 Install both, most functionality comes from mgbeta commands which hits the `/beta` api endpoint of graph.
-Eventually as you learn graph you'll find that hitting the graph endpoints with `Invoke-WebRequest` direct can provide more functionality than this module.
+Eventually as you learn graph you'll find that hitting the graph endpoints with `Invoke-WebRequest`or `Invoke-RestMethod` direct can provide more functionality than this module.
+The Microsoft.Graph.PlusPlus module below helps if you really hate the structure.
 - [Microsoft.Graph.Entra](https://github.com/microsoftgraph/entra-powershell) and Microsoft.Graph.Entra.Beta
   - This was made for Admins who weren't used to the structuring graph expects, and is a direct replacement for AzureAD module.
 - Microsoft.Online.SharePoint.PowerShell